Inside This Issue

 - Transfer requirement once the patient is stabilized or if a provider certifies the benefits of transfer outweigh the risks

 Because of the severity of potential findings should CMS determine that EMTALA expectations have been violated, we would encourage our readers to circulate this memo to all emergency room staff and providers.
 If existing training does not already exist at your organization on EMTALA you might want to consider incorporation of this guidance into a training program.
 We also identified that CMS has an online training program for its surveyors that might be useful to staff at your hospital.
-This training program can be accessed here.

 The Agency for Healthcare Research and Quality issued a monograph this past month on the Contribution of Diagnostic Errors to Maternal Morbidity and Mortality.
 As TJC has new standards that are starting to be reviewed on maternal hemorrhage and pre-eclampsia we thought this work might be interesting to our readers.
 The document can be downloaded here.